volodymyrhudyma/blog/content/blog/2020-04-26-javascript-mastering-weird-parts.md

 ---
 ## What is Javascript?

-Javascript is a dynamically-typed programming language that was originally developed to add dynamic and interactive elements to web pages.
+Javascript is a dynamically-typed, interpreted programming language that was originally developed to add dynamic and interactive elements to web pages.
 It runs on the client-side, which means the code is processed by a web browser.

+## What does "interpreted" mean?

+It means that source code isn’t compiled into binary code prior to execution.

+Then how does the computer receives instructions to execute?

+That’s the job for a JavaScript engine.

+> **JavaScript engine** is a program responsible for translating source code into machine code and executing the translation result on a computer’s central processing unit (CPU).

+In order to start coding in JavaScript, you don’t have to install any additional software.
+Each modern web browser comes with a JavaScript engine out-of-the-box.
+You can simply run scripts inside the browser.

 ## What is dynamically-typed language?

 Dynamically-typed languages are those where the interpreter assigns variables a type at runtime based on the variable's value.

+> In computer science, **runtime**, **run time** or **execution time** is the time when CPU is executing machine code.

 Consider the example code below:

 ```javascript
 let x = 10;